phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/hooks.rst

         return SUCCESS;
     }

-If you implement this hook be aware that this hook is called if the exception is caught or not.
+If you implement this hook be aware that this hook is called regardless of whether the exception is caught or not.
 It can still be useful to temporarily store the exception here and then combine this with an implementation of the Error Handler hook to check if the exception was uncaught and caused the script to halt.

 Use-cases to implement this hook include debugging, logging and exception tracking.